Necrolesian/morrowind-mod-list/list.md

 ## True Lights and Darkness - Necro Edit ([Nexus](https://www.nexusmods.com/morrowind/mods/47133), [Moddinghall](https://mw.moddinghall.com/file/119-true-lights-and-darkness-necro-edit))

 Let There Be Darkness, which we just installed, is in many respects a replacement for this older lighting overhaul (as we've seen, it includes options to use this mod's ambient light values for interior cells and its light source values).
-However, LTBD lacks a couple features of TLAD which we want.
+However, LTBD lacks a couple features of TLAD.

 In particular, while it includes overrides for TLAD's radius/time/color values of light sources (without which interiors would be very bland and *too* dark), the overrides lack TLAD's changes to several other attributes of many lights, including weight and value.
 Many of these changes make a lot of sense and I want to keep them.
-LTBD also lacks TLAD's gorgeous interior daylight, which I can't do without.
 Therefore, it's necessary to install a version of TLAD.

 True Lights and Darkness is a lighting overhaul that does a number of things to improve Morrowind's lighting.
 It significantly lowers the ambient light values of almost all interior cells (ambient light in dungeons such as caves is lowered to zero), which makes dark areas genuinely dark.
 It increases the radius of most light sources, increases the time that many lights last before burning out, and makes a few other tweaks.
 And it adjusts the color values of some light sources for (in some cases) improved appearance.